gnosis/dx-docs/source/index.rst

 It uses the `Dutch auction`_ principle to prevent the problems that exchanges are experiencing (such as front running, issues with low liquidity, and third party risk), thereby creating a more fair ecosystem for everyone to use.

+The DutchX is governed by a series of smart contracts deployed on the Ethereum Blockchain that allow peer-to-peer trades between users applying a Dutch auction mechanism without the need for intermediaries.

+It is fully on-chain and permissionless.
 There is no restriction besides the fact that tokens traded on the DutchX must be `ERC20`_ compliant.

+It was developed by Gnosis Limited as infrastructure of the Ethereum Blockchain.
+It is upgradeable and those powers are retained by the dxDAO (dxDAO.daostack.io).
+Gnosis Limited is not part of the dxDAO and retains absolutely no miscellaneous powers over or to affect the DutchX.

 .. raw:: html